The flavors of Mexico, rolled into every bite.

 7. You are ready to roll!
 Start where the ingredients go all the way to the end of the tortilla and begin to roll the tortilla up from the bottom, rolling all the ingredients inside as you go.
 A nice, tight roll will produce beautiful pinwheels.

-9. Carefully lay the slices on their sides to serve.
+9. Carefully lay the slices on their sides on the plate to serve.